-Global Child Forum, in collaboration with Boston Consulting Group, has been benchmarking companies since 2014 on a range of issues related to how corporate’s address children’s rights.
+Global Child Forum, in collaboration with Boston Consulting Group, has been benchmarking companies since 2013 on a range of issues related to how corporate’s address children’s rights.
 To date, we have benchmarked more than 2600 companies globally and more is yet to come.
-During 2021 we will launch one regional benchmark for Southeast Asia, and one Global Benchmark in addition to the ones listed below.
+We have just launched our global benchmark, The State of Children’s Rights and Business 2021, scoring 832 companies across the globe.

 With knowledge from our benchmark, the corporate sector is better equipped to meet the demands of financial investors, governments, civil society and the society in which they operate.
 Companies can also assess their performance in relation to peers in different markets and regions.
 Our long-standing benchmark series enables us to track progress over time – and the data is also relevant for investors and other stakeholders that assess or rank companies.